Saathi (1991 film): Plot

-Later that day, Suraj is chased by the police and gets injured.
-While his bodyguard gets murdered.
+In the film's finale, Don Sultan (Anupam Kher) asks Suraj to kill Amar.
+He refuses to do so.
+Suraj is chased by the police and gets injured.
+His bodyguard gets murdered.
 Suraj reaches the place where Amar and Suraj used to go in their childhood.
 Amar, who heard his friend's voice, reaches the place.
 Inspector Kotwal reaches there and Amar tells him that Suraj wants to surrender.
-Inspector Kotwal reveals that he is actually the real Don Sultan and attempts to kill Suraj.
-Amar saves Suraj and returns to Suraj, thinking that he killed Sultan.
-Just then, Sultan, who was not dead, comes from behind and tries to stab Amar with a knife.
+Inspector Kotwal reveals that he is the real Don Sultan and attempts to kill Suraj.
+Amar saves Suraj.
+Sultan tries to stab Amar.
 Suraj comes forward to protect Amar and is killed by Sultan.
-Sultan is finally killed by Amar.
+Amar then kills Sultan.